Cap-go/website/content/blog/how-to-release-major-version-in-capgo.md

 #### IOS
   > Will be used by Capgo to compare to JavaScript version and find Major upgrade

-  in IOS the var is set on your project here `ios/App/App.xcodeproj/project.pbxproj` under the key `CURRENT_PROJECT_VERSION`
+  in IOS the var is set on your project here `ios/App/App.xcodeproj/project.pbxproj` under the key `MARKETING_VERSION`

 #### Android
   > Will be uses by Capgo to compare to JavaScript version and find Major upgrade